Foliations of asymptotically flat 3-manifolds by stable constant mean curvature spheres: Introduction

 \subsection{Acknowledgments}

+The authors thank the anonymous referees for their helpful feedback and for encouraging them to extend Theorem \ref{existence in all dimensions} to all dimensions.
 The authors thank Lan-Hsuan Huang for kindly answering questions related to her work.
-The support of the START-Project Y963 of the Austrian Science Fund (FWF) is gratefully acknowledged.
+Michael Eichmair acknowledges the support of the START Programme Y963 of the Austrian Science Fund.
+Thomas Koerber acknowledges the support of the Lise Meitner Programme M3184 of the Austrian Science Fund.

-\section{Proof of Theorem \ref{existence thm nerz}}
+\section{Proof of Theorem \ref{existence in all dimensions}}

-The method of Lyapunov-Schmidt reduction has been used by S.~Brendle and the first-named author in \cite{BrendleEichmair} and by O.~Chodosh and the first-named author in \cite{chodoshfar} to study large constant mean curvature spheres that do not enclose the center of a Riemannian $3$-manifold that is asymptotic to Schwarzschild \eqref{Schwarzschild metric}.
+The method of Lyapunov-Schmidt reduction has been used by S.~Brendle and the first-named author in \cite{BrendleEichmair} and by O.~Chodosh and the first-named author in \cite{chodoshfar} to study large stable constant mean curvature spheres that do not enclose the center of a Riemannian three-manifold that is asymptotic to Schwarzschild \eqref{Schwarzschild metric}.
 In \cite{acws}, the authors have used the method of Lyapunov-Schmidt reduction to study so-called large area-constrained Willmore spheres in asymptotically Schwarzschild manifolds.
-Here, we adapt this approach to study constant mean curvature spheres that enclose the center of a general asymptotically flat $3$-manifold. \\ In this section, we assume that $g$ is a complete Riemannian metric on $\mathbb{R}^3$ with integrable scalar curvature and that there is $\tau\in(1/2,1]$ with
+Here, we adapt this approach to study constant mean curvature spheres that enclose the center of a general asymptotically flat Riemannian manifold. \\ Let $n\geq 3$.
+In this section, we assume that $g$ is a Riemannian metric on $\mathbb{R}^n$ whose scalar curvature is integrable with $R=o(|x|^{-n})$ as $x\to\infty$ and that there is $\tau\in((n-2)/2,n-2]$ with